rtCamp/Frappe-Manager/docs/concepts/index.md

 Five minutes here saves hours later.
 Everything fm does hangs off one mental model:

-A **bench** is one Frappe site with everything it needs (web server, workers, Redis, nginx) running as an isolated set of containers.
+A **bench** is one Frappe site with everything it needs (the web process, its own nginx, background workers, a scheduler, socketio, and a cache and a queue Redis) running as an isolated set of containers.
 Two independent axes describe every bench:

 | Axis | Question it answers | Values |
 |---|---|---|
 | **[Runtime](runtimes.md)** | *Where does the code live?* | `mount`: an editable workspace on your disk · `image`: an immutable, pre-built Docker image |
 | **[Environment](../guides/environments.md)** | *How does the web process run?* | `dev`: auto-reloading dev server · `prod`: Gunicorn, restart-on-crash |

-One machine runs many benches, and they share two **global services**: a single MariaDB server (`global-db`) holding every bench's database, and one `nginx-proxy` on ports 80/443 routing requests to the right bench by domain. `fm services` manages these; everything else is per-bench.
+One machine runs many benches, and they share two **global services**: a single MariaDB server (`global-db`) holding every bench's database, and one `global-nginx-proxy` on ports 80/443 routing requests to the right bench by domain. `fm services` manages these; everything else is per-bench.
+A bench can opt out of the shared database and Redis at create time by pointing at external servers.

 The axes combine freely: